apache/spark/docs/concepts.rst

 password / schema information attached to it.
 Airflow pipelines retrieve centrally-managed connections information by specifying the relevant ``conn_id``.

-You may add more than one connection with the same ``conn_id``.
-When there is more than one connection with the same ``conn_id``, the :py:meth:`~airflow.hooks.base_hook.BaseHook.get_connection` method on :py:class:`~airflow.hooks.base_hook.BaseHook` will choose one connection randomly.
-This can be be used to provide basic load balancing and fault tolerance, when used in conjunction with retries.

 Airflow also provides a mechanism to store connections outside the database, e.g. in :ref:`environment variables <environment_variables_secrets_backend>`.
 Additional sources may be enabled, e.g. :ref:`AWS SSM Parameter Store <ssm_parameter_store_secrets>`, or you may :ref:`roll your own secrets backend <roll_your_own_secrets_backend>`.